harrinupponen/actoress-lookalike-predictor-app/README.md

 ### Usage

+- Click the "Choose file" button
+- Choose a file (accepted formats: .png and .jpg)
+- Click the "Predict" button
+- And there you go!
+You have the top 5 results

 ### Data augmentation and preparation

 I picked up 2 images of each actor/actress and augmented 25 + 25 images